Skip to content

 Hybrid Approach

-Some businesses use their CRM’s native integrations for one platform (e.g., HubSpot’s built-in Google Ads integration) and sGTM webhooks for others.
-There’s no single right answer — use whatever gets the data flowing reliably.
+Some businesses use their CRM’s native integrations for one platform and server-side webhooks for others.
+There is no single right answer.
+Use whatever gets the right data flowing reliably, with clear consent and match-quality checks.

 What Changes When the Loop Is Closed?